But there are still many gaps to close before we can witness the power of quantum computers in the chemistry field:

 - The domain knowledge gap needs to be narrowed.

-At SURF we support various research institutes and universities of the Netherlands and the chemistry community is currently the largest group of users.
+At SURF we support various research institutes and universities of the Netherlands and the chemistry community is currently our largest group of users.

 Within this project we aim to help in the integration and interaction of the different fields involved in quantum computing for quantum chemistry, while at the same time contributing to the overall understanding, development, and improvement of current algorithms and their implementations.

 Quantum chemistry aims to use computers to approximate the electronic wave function of atoms and molecules to extract useful information about real chemical systems.
-In general, the electronic wave function we are after is that associated with the molecule's ground state.
-Ground state electron configurations are the foundation for understanding molecular bonding, properties, and structures.
+In general, the electronic wave function we are after is that associated with the molecule's ground state, the state of minimal energy.
+Ground state electron wave functions determine the molecule’s electron configuration and are the foundation for understanding molecular bonding, properties, and structures.

 Given a set of atoms (here represented by the blue charges), there can be many different electron configurations (represented by the yellow, red and orange cloud).
-The problem consists of trying to find the configuration that minimizes the energy of a system (represented by the blue cloud).
-Atoms are in general assumed to be static as they move much slower then electrons.
+The problem consists of trying to find the configuration (the cloud shape) that minimizes the energy of a system.
+In the example above we are therefore trying to find the shape of the blue cloud.
+Atoms are in general assumed to be static as they move much slower than electrons.

 For quantum chemistry most of the quantum algorithms (a sequence of quantum gates to solve a specific problem) are designed to estimate the ground state energies of molecular systems.
 This task can be done using: